lectrobox/KeypadShield/README.md

 [Amazon](http://www.amazon.com).

 ##Supported Shields
-The shield and library have been tested and known to work on a wide variety of Arduino hardware:
+The shield and library have been tested and are known to work on a variety of Arduino hardware:

 ###AVR-based Arduinos and clones:
 * Arduino Uno
+* Elegoo Uno R3
 * Arduino Leonardo

 ###32-bit Arduinos: